containers/libkrun/README.md

 ### All variants

 * virtio-console
-* virtio-vsock (specialized for TSI, Transparent Socket Impersonation)
 * virtio-block

-### libkrun

 * virtio-fs
+* virtio-gpu (venus and native-context)
+* virtio-net
+* virtio-vsock (for TSI and socket redirection)
 * virtio-balloon (only free-page reporting)
 * virtio-rng
+* virtio-snd

 ## Networking

-In ```libkrun```, networking is implemented using a novel technique called **Transparent Socket Impersonation**, or **TSI**.
-This allows the VM to have network connectivity without a virtual interface (hence, ```virtio-net``` is not among the list of supported devices).
+In ```libkrun```, networking is provided by two different, mutually exclusive techniques:

+- **virtio-vsock + TSI**: A novel technique called **Transparent Socket Impersonation** which allows the VM to have network connectivity without a virtual interface.
 This technique supports both outgoing and incoming connections.
-It's possible for userspace applications running in the VM are able to transparently connect to endpoints outside the VM, and also receive connections from the outside to ports listening inside the VM.
+It's possible for userspace applications running in the VM to transparently connect to endpoints outside the VM and receive connections from the outside to ports listening inside the VM.
+Requires a custom kernel (like the one bundled in **libkrunfw**) and it's limited to AF_INET SOCK_DGRAM and SOCK_STREAM sockets.

-### Limitations

-**TSI** only supports impersonating AF_INET SOCK_DGRAM and SOCK_STREAM sockets.
-This implies it's not possible to communicate outside the VM with raw sockets.
+- **virtio-net + passt/gvproxy**: A conventional virtual interface that allows the guest to communicate with the outside through the VMM using a supporting application like [passt](https://passt.top/passt/about/) or [gvproxy](https://github.com/containers/gvisor-tap-vsock).

 ## Building and installing